-Violence and Harassment on Campus Policy
+Violence and Harassment on Campus

-Pierce Mortuary Colleges are committed to a campus free from violence and threats of violence.
+Gupton-Jones College is committed to a campus free from violence and threats of violence.
 As an academic community and responsible employer, the College will provide an academic environment and workplace that fosters learning, teaching, work, study, and growth.
 The College will not tolerate threats of violence, harassment, intimidation and any other form of disruptive behavior.
 There is a zero tolerance for any form of violence.
-Violation of this policy will lead to immediate administrative withdrawal from the College.
+Violation of this policy will lead to immediate administrative withdrawal from the College